 At 15, Rose Dyson was studying for her GCSEs when she decided to enter a competition.
 She created Pura Cosmetics, a cruelty-free, vegan-friendly lip balm business.
-Now 18-years-old, she still makes all her products by hand, which are stocked in shops and department stores across the United Kingdom.
-She started her business with $33 and has sold almost $9,000 worth of merchandise to date.
+Now 19-years-old, she still makes all her products by hand, which are stocked in shops and department stores across the United Kingdom.
+She started her business with $33.

 11. Gladiator Lacrosse

 At 13-years-old, Rachel Zietz created Gladiator Lacrosse after being disappointed by the range of products available for lacrosse players.
-In 2016, her business was projected to make more than $2 million after she landed a deal with one of the largest sporting brands in the United States.
+Her business was projected to make more than $2 million after she landed a deal with one of the largest sporting brands in the United States.

 12. Luv Ur Skin